 Sina Corp.
-(SINA) and Tencent Holdings Ltd. (700) resumed the comment function for their microblog services after the Chinese Internet companies imposed a three-day stoppage amid a crackdown on online service providers.
+(SINA:US) and Tencent Holdings Ltd. (700) resumed the comment function for their microblog services after the Chinese Internet companies imposed a three-day stoppage amid a crackdown on online service providers.

 Sina Chief Executive Officer Charles Chao made a post about the weather at 8:00 a.m.
 Shanghai time, when the facility was due to resume.
 That attracted more than 600 comments from users of the Shanghai-based company’s service, similar to that of Twitter Inc.’s.
 Kai-Fu Lee, former head of China at Google Inc., and the ninth-most-followed subscriber of Tencent’s microblog, attracted more than 400 comments for a post today.

 Speculation on the Web on March 20 of a coup attempt prompted a nationwide crackdown on Internet-related crimes, leading to the arrest of 1,065 suspects and deletion of more than 208,000 “harmful” online messages, according to the official Xinhua news agency.
 Sina and Tencent, each with more than 300 million users for their microblogs, known as Weibo in Chinese, suspended users’ ability to comment March 31, citing the need to clear rumors and illegal information.

 “The government certainly doesn’t want to shut Weibo, they don’t want to kill it - they want to control it,” said Bill Bishop, a Beijing-based independent media consultant.
 “If there is another burst of rumors in the next couple of weeks about particularly sensitive things, I don’t think the government will have any qualms about taking other steps to rein things in.”